 A first chapter of I don't know what written for "September Scene Writing Month."
 Warning: contains received language.
 Feedback welcome.
 Marianne had overslept, but it didn’t really matter.
-She pulled on her yellow uniform t-shirt and sat down at the wooden desk which doubled as her vanity, decorated only with a small crystal lamp she … Continue reading Hypertrophy. #SepSceneWriMo.”
+She pulled on her yellow uniform t-shirt and sat down at the wooden desk which doubled as her vanity, decorated only with a small crystal lamp she … Continue reading Excuse me you got a little something there. #SepSceneWriMo.”

 For Linda G. Hill's "Stream of Consciousness Saturday" prompt: "container" Lately, I have been reflecting on my excessive emotion and unhinged behavior and the disastrous consequences they have had on my life, and then up came this prompt in my blog post feed.
 Containers—why, that’s just what I need!
 A good, sturdy container to put … Continue reading I can’t contain myself. #SOCS.

 Written for Fandango's One Word Challenge, "inexorable."
 You might want to go away if you don't want to read a job rant.
 You have been warned.
 I have never met a security guard who didn’t smoke.
 I went outside to wait for my ride and the security manager came out shortly after.
 She leaned against … Continue reading My inexorable, abusive, idiot boss. #FOWC

 Previously on Escape to the Food Court: Lunch Time: "CREEEAAAAK!
 The bed pressed down on my head.
 Poop!
 Now what?
 Either she gets off the bed or I suffocate!
 My only ray of hope was that her incontinence would strike and she’d have to run, or someone worth avoiding more than finding me came along." … Continue reading Escape to the Food Court: The Plums.
 Part 2. #SepSceneWriMo